afsalthaj/supaku-sukara/README.md

 ScalaSample
 ===========
-This is a Sample Scala Project, which can be kick-start for those who are interested in Scala.
+This is a Sample Scala Project - a kick-start for those who are interested in Scala.
-The fundamentals has been discussed using examples and concepts are segmented in different packages.
+The fundamentals are discussed using examples and scala concepts are segmented in different packages in this project.
-Short description has been provided in all classes,traits etc explaining each concept.
+Short descriptions provided in all classes,traits etc explaining each concept.

-User will get an idea of basic scala language, list, map, loops, if-else statements, exception handling, pattern matching, traits, abstract classes, scala concurrency, scala Actors etc.
+Concepts Discussed:

+1. basic scala language,
+2. list
+3. map
+4. loops
+5. if-else statements
+6. exception handling
+7. pattern matching
+8. traits
+9. abstract classes
+10.scala concurrency, scala Actors etc.

-Going through the short descriptions and code intitially, and then learning each concept in detail will make it easier for you to develop in Scala later on.
+Going through the short descriptions (comments), and then learning each concept in detail will make it easier for you to develop in Scala later on.